Anonymous Exam Taking and Grading

 Law students intending to take their final examinations using the Exam4 Software are expected to provide their own laptop computer.
 The Law Center does not have a sufficient number of lab computers openly available for usage during final examinations.
 If a law student is prepared to take a final examination on his/her own computer but experiences a computer/software failure too close to the administration of the final examination to fix the problem or replace the laptop, as determined by the Law Center’s Information Technology (“IT”) Department, the student may use one of the 4 lab computers in the Law Library, Room L111.
 To use a lab computer for a final examination, the student must first verify the computer or software failure with the IT Department in Room 317 and also notify the Registrar’s Office.
 The E-Classroom computers are available on a first-come, first-served basis and availability is not guaranteed.
 Please make every effort to ensure your computer is in good working order well before the start of final examinations.

-To defer an exam, a student must complete and sign an Exam Deferral Form (available on this page) and submit the signed form to the Law Registrar’s Office (Room 202) in advance of the deadline established by the Law Registrar.
+To defer an exam, a student must complete the Exam Deferral Form (available on this page) in advance of the deadline established by the Law Registrar.
 Students will be allowed to alter deferral requests after any date designated by the Law Registrar only with the permission of the Associate Dean for Academic Affairs.
 In the event a student drops one or more courses, eliminating the same-day examination schedule that justified the deferral, the student must take the exams as originally scheduled.
 Students are bound by the Code of Student Professional Responsibility to notify the Law Registrar that the student is no longer eligible to defer an exam.